maximilianh/cellBrowser/docs/submission.rst

 ----

-At this time, we are happy to host pretty much any single-cell dataset, regardlessof the library prepartion (10x, Samrt-seq2, etc), organism (human, mouse, zebrafish, etc), or analysis method (Seurat, Scanpy, Monocle, etc).
+At this time, we are happy to host pretty much any single-cell dataset, regardless of the library prepartion (10x, Samrt-seq2, etc), organism (human, mouse, zebrafish, etc), or analysis method (Seurat, Scanpy, Monocle, etc).